Table of Contents

 It is very difficult to distinguish between HCC and metastatic liver tumor.

-Features that can help differentiate between these two types include the following:
+Features that can help differentiate between these 2 types include the following:

 - Often, the nodules of the liver show central necrosis and umbilication seen macroscopically.